rotemdan/lzutf8.js/README.md

 [![Build Status](https://travis-ci.org/rotemdan/lzutf8.js.svg)](https://travis-ci.org/rotemdan/lzutf8.js)
 [![npm version](https://badge.fury.io/js/lzutf8.svg)](http://badge.fury.io/js/lzutf8)

+_Note: this library is significantly out-of-date and will require a full rewrite to update with recent technologies like JS modules and WebAssembly, and for better compatibility with modern frameworks like Angular and Rect.js.
+The design and documentation was mostly written in 2014, before any of these were relevant.
+Unfortunately, it is not maintained anymore, and a rewrite is unlikely to take place in the foreseeable future._

 LZ-UTF8 is a string compression library and format.
 Is an extension to the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) character encoding, augmenting the UTF-8 bytestream with optional compression based the [LZ77](https://en.wikipedia.org/wiki/LZ77_and_LZ78) algorithm.
 Some of its properties:

 * Compresses **strings only**.
 Doesn't support arbitrary byte sequences.